 While it’s not difficult to get this amount from fortified foods, it’s even easier to get it with a good Vitamin B complex.
 B-complex supplements are relatively inexpensive and are a great way to make sure you’re getting all your B vitamins, not just B12.
 And most supplements contain much more than the daily recommended minimum of B12.

-Best plant-based sources of Vitamin B12: fortified foods such as plant milks, soy products, and cereals and some nutritional yeast.
+Best plant-based sources of Vitamin B12: fortified foods such as plant milk, soy products, and cereals and some nutritional yeast.

 Calcium: The recommended intake of calcium per day for adults ranges from 1000 to 1200 milligrams.
 People usually THINK they’re getting enough calcium from dairy, but this is information is misleading.
 Be sure to read this article, "Is Milk Good for Our Bones?" about why dairy is NOT a good source of calcium.

-There are great plant-based sources of calcium for people eating plant-based diet.
+There are great plant-based sources of calcium for people eating a plant-based diet.
 Not only are adequate calcium levels important for bone and teeth health, this mineral is also crucial for a number of other bodily functions, including blood clotting, the regulation of hormones and enzymes, the relaxation and contraction of blood vessels and muscles, and the transmission of nerve impulses.

-Best plant-based sources of calcium: blackstrap molasses, leafy greens, fortified plant milks.
+Best plant-based sources of calcium: blackstrap molasses, leafy greens, fortified plant milk.

 While there are several plant-based sources of calcium, you may want to consider supplementation as well.
 It’s recommended to take a close look at your diet, determine how much calcium you’re getting from foods, and supplement the rest.